 Risk Assessment

-- Assessed the risk arising from the provision of ancillary services to Cinven which predominantly relate to the premises in which Cinven staff work; and
+- Refreshing our assessment of the risk arising from the provision of ancillary services to Cinven which predominantly relate to the premises in which Cinven staff work; and

-- Reviewed our material suppliers and assessed the risk of slavery or human trafficking in relation to the goods and services supplied.
-We determined materiality by reference to the nature and the geography of the services supplied, and the related costs.
+- Updating the review of our material suppliers across Cinven’s seven offices and refreshing the assessment of the risk of slavery or human trafficking in relation to the goods and services supplied.
+We determined materiality by reference to the nature of the services supplied and the related costs.

-This risk assessment identified catering and cleaning as services where a risk of modern slavery would more likely be present compared to providers of office equipment, computer hard/software or travel booking services which comprise the majority of ongoing services provided to us in addition to business and professional advisory services.
+Once again, the assessment has continued to identify catering, cleaning and office maintenance as services where a risk of modern slavery would more likely be present, compared to providers of business and professional advisory services (our largest procurement spend) or compared to providers of office equipment, computer hard/software or travel booking services (which comprise the majority of other ongoing services provided to us).

 Responsible Investment